rain-sk/synth.kitchen/README.md

 MVP:

 - [x] don't spam requestAnimationFrame
+- [x] stop the viewport from growing for no apparent reason
+- [ ] support undo/redo of patch state changes (modules, connections, name)
 - [ ] modify the existing selection properly when using shift+drag
-- [ ] stop the viewport from growing for no apparent reason
 - [ ] adjust the viewport size to something reasonable during drag-continue and drag-end events
 - [ ] scroll when dragging a module past the edge of the viewport
 - [ ] handle dragging up/left in a way that feels equivalent as dragging down/right